jsadusk/tramp-hlo/README.md

 The function `dir-locals-find-file` not only makes use of `locate-dominating-file`, but uses it with a predicate that performs tramp operations of its own.
-Tweaking the logic to use more server side scripts also reduces 10s of round-trips to just two.
+Encapsulating the logic to use one large server side script also reduces 10s of round-trips to just two.

 # Testing

-These are functions used by everything in emacs, and I've only tested them in my own environment.
-I can't catch every edge case on my own.
-I'm trying to match the logic of the original functions as closely as possible, but there are bound to be differences.
-Please try this out and let me know if you see it break anything.

-# Current implementation

-This is currently built using advice functions, wrapping the core emacs functions it reimplements.
-It is not integrated direclty with tramp because tramp specifically targets emacs magic file handler functions.
-This package could eventually include a framework similar to tramp method handlers to allow other packages to build on it.
-This would allow packages to define tramp implementations for their own functions.
+A suite of tests is included using ERT, in addition to using it in my day to day workflow.
+If you are using it in an environment I haven't tested and find an issue, feel free to report issues on github.